open-component-model/ocm/examples/lib/README.md

 To access a repository, a [repository specification](../../docs/formats/repositories/README.md) is required.
-Every repository type extension supported by this library uses an own package under `github.com/open-component-model/ocm/pkg/contexts/ocm/repositories`.
+Every repository type extension supported by this library uses its own package under `github.com/open-component-model/ocm/pkg/contexts/ocm/repositories`.
 To access an OCM repository based on an OCI registry the package `github.com/open-component-model/ocm/pkg/contexts/ocm/repositories/ocireg` contains the appropriate language binding for the OCI registry mappings.